 Robert “Red” Hale on the left.

-He was in the pacific on liberty.
 Sometimes during the liberty the sailors would start a pick-up ballgame or set up a boxing ring.
-My grandfather had just entered a make-shift boxing ring.
+While serving in the South Pacific, my grandfather at 5’9″ had just entered a make-shift boxing ring.
 He had the gloves on when a monster of a man stepped in at six-feet, 200-pounds.
 My grandfather and his twenty-nine inch waist turned to the ref, eyes wide and hollered, “Take the gloves off!
 Take the gloves off!”

 But the larger man said, “Don’t worry, kid.
 I’ll go easy on you.”
 Tenaciously my grandfather entered into round one.
 And the man didn’t seem to have much.
 My slender grandfather started to wonder if perhaps he just looked big, but wasn’t really much of a boxer.
 This thought convinced my grandfather it was okay to start swinging hard.